What is Ecology and Environment?

 When and how the ecology started?

-• The genesis ecology is as old as human civilization.
+• The genesis ecology is as old as human civilisation.
 In primitive societies, every individual was required to have an intimate knowledge of his environment for their survival, i.e., about the forces of nature and of plants and animals around him.

-• The Indian classical ancient texts have references to the principles of ecology.
+• The ancient Indian classical texts have references to the principles of ecology.
 The ancient Vedas, the Samhitas, the Brahmanas, and the Aranyakas-Upanishads contain many references to ecological concepts.

-• The Indian treatise on medicine, the Charaka Samhita, and the surgical text SusrutaSamhita show that people during this period had a good understanding and knowledge of plant and animal ecology.
+• The Indian treatise on medicine, the Charaka Samhita, and the surgical text Susruta Samhita show that people during this period had a good understanding and knowledge of plant and animal ecology.

 • We came to know that ecology is the ‘scientific study of the relationship of living organisms with each other and their environment’.